 Comparison of a predicted two-domain protein structure model (colored according IDDT score) with its reference structure (shown in gray).
 The model is shown in full length (A), with the first domain superposed to the target.
 For graphical illustration, (B) shows the two domains in the prediction separated and superposed individually to the target structure.
 (Bioinformatics, 2013, 29:2722-2728).

-CASP and CAMEO: Critical assessment of structure prediction methods Methods for structure modeling and prediction have made substantial progress of the last decades, but still fall short in accuracy compared to high-resolution experimental structures.
+CASP and CAMEO: Critical assessment of structure prediction methods

+Methods for structure modeling and prediction have made substantial progress of the last decades, but still fall short in accuracy compared to high-resolution experimental structures.
 Retrospectively assessing the quality of a blind prediction in comparison to experimental reference structures allows benchmarking the state-of-the-art in structure prediction and identifying areas which need further development.
 The Critical Assessment of Structure Prediction (CASP) experiment has for the last 20 years assessed the progress in the field of protein structure modeling based on predictions for ca. 100 blind prediction targets which are carefully evaluated by human experts.
 The "Continuous Model EvaluatiOn" (CAMEO) project aims to provide a fully automated blind assessment for prediction servers based on weekly pre-released sequences of the Protein Data Bank PDB.
-CAMEO requires the development of novel scoring methods such as 1DDT, which are robust against domain movements to allow for automated continuous operation without human intervention.
+CAMEO requires the development of novel scoring methods such as IDDT, which are robust against domain movements to allow for automated continuous operation without human intervention.
 CAMEO is currently assessing predictions of 3-dimensional structures, ligand binding sites, and model quality estimation.
-Molecular modeling of Dengue virus RNA methyltransferase Dengue fever is a viral disease that is transmitted between human hosts by Aedes mosquitoes, particularly Aedes aegyptii.
-According to the CDC, dengue virus is a leadingcause of illness and death in the tropics and subtropics, with more than one-third of the world's population are living in areas at risk for infection, and as many as 400 million people are infected yearly.
-There are not yet any vaccines to prevent infection with dengue virus and the most effective protective measures are those that avoid mosquito bites.
-One of the viral proteins encoded in the Dengue genome, RNA methyltransferase (MTase), appears as interesting target for the development of novel inhibitors of Dengue virus as it is necessary for virus replication.
-In a public-private partnership with Schrodinger (New York) and the Novartis Institute for Tropical Diseases in Singapore, we have used a structure based virtual screening approach to identify novel inhibitors of Dengue virus.
-In order to better understand the catalytic mechanism of the MTase, we applied a diverse set of computational methodologies as well as experimental isothermal titration calorimetry (ITC) based assays.
-Based on a structural model of the enzyme bound to the RNA substrate and the SAM cofactor, we establish an in-silico protocol to identify the effect of single point mutations.
-The protocol employs MD simulations to analyze effects on the geometric arrangement between cofactor, substrate and active site residues, an MM-GBSA approach to analyze cofactor binding free energies and mixed QM/MM simulations to estimate activation barriers.
-With this knowledge, we hope to facilitate the rational development of novel inhibitors against dengue fever and related diseases caused by flavivirus and we believe that our protocol gives valuable contributions for future drug resistance predictions.

-Model of the viral RNA bound to the Dengue virus RNA methyltransferase structure.
-Structure-guided protein engineering and in vitro evolution of enzymes Three-dimensional models of proteins are valuable tools for the design of protein engineering and in vitro evolution experiments.
+Structure-guided protein engineering and in vitro evolution of enzymes Three-dimensional models of proteins are valuable tools for the design of protein engineering and in-vitro evolution experiments.
 In the following, some exemplar projects involving molecular modeling of protein-ligand interactions at different levels of model resolution are briefly presented.
 Conjugate vaccines in which polysaccharide antigens are covalently linked to carrier proteins belong to the most effective and safest vaccines against bacterial pathogens.
-The current production process of conjugate vaccines is a laborious, chemical multi-step process.
+The current production process of conjugate vaccines is a laborious, chemical multistep process.
 The discovery of N-glycosylation in bacteria allows for protein glycosylation in recombinant bacteria by expressing the N-oligosaccharyltransferase PglB of Campylobacter jejuni in Escherichia coli.
-We are collaborating with GlycoVaxyn AG (Schlieren) and EMPA (St. Gallen) on a project funded by the KTI on structure-guided protein engineering of PglB in order to improve the efficiency of in vivo synthesis of novel and well characterized immunogenic polysaccharide/protein complexes for use in vaccines.
-Other projects involve studying Zinc-selective inhibition of the promiscuous bacterial amidehydrolase DapE and the implications of metal heterogeneity for evolution and anti-biotic drug design (Marc Creus), or the design of protein kinases with altered substrate specificity.
+In a collaboration with GlycoVaxyn AG (Schlieren) and EMPA (St. Gallen) on a project funded by the KTI we successfully engineered the specificity of a recombinant PglB enzyme for production of novel conjugate vaccines in E.coli.
+Other projects involve studying Zinc-selective inhibition of the promiscuous bacterial amide-hydrolase DapE and the implications of metal heterogeneity for evolution and anti-biotic drug design (Marc Creus), or the design of protein kinases with altered substrate specificity.